wagner-austin/data-bank-api/DESIGN.md

 ### Layout
 - Hierarchical paths to avoid hot directories:
   - `/data/files/ab/cd/abcdef0123456789.bin`
-  - `file_id`: hex digest (e.g., sha256) or server-generated UUIDv4 rendered as lowercase hex; length-limited, hex-only.
+  - `file_id`: server-generated sha256 hex digest of the uploaded content (lowercase).
+This serves as both the content address (dedupe-friendly) and the HTTP `ETag`.

 ### Atomic Writes
 - Stream to a temp file (e.g., `.tmp`), fsync, and atomic rename to final path.